nileio/node-red-contrib-ccxt-v2/README.md

 TODO: README & docs

-This package is now way different than the fork.
+This package is now way different from the fork, will possibly re-base with credits.
 This is work in progress, unfinished ...

 # node-red-contrib-ccxt